googleapis/google-cloud-cpp-spanner/README.md

 revolutionizes database administration and management and makes application development more efficient.

-This directory contains the implementation of the Cloud Spanner C++ client library.
+This repository contains the implementation of the Cloud Spanner C++ client library.

 ## Status